 Prescription Drug Use is Not Exempt

 While you may understand that the use of recreational drugs could cause problems, have you thought about the use of medications your doctor prescribed?
 The fact is that if those medications slow your reaction time or in any way interfere with your ability to operate a motor vehicle, you could be charged with driving under the influence of drugs.
 The fact that they are legal and you have a prescription alters nothing.
 You are subject to the same suspensions and fines.
 The charges will also appear on your driving record and could cause issues for many years to come.
+Things that only a DUI lawyer can handle properly.

 The bottom line is that you need help from one of the Barrie DUI lawyers if you are pulled over on a suspicion of driving under the influence.
 It doesn’t matter whether you had one drink too many or have taken medication that your doctor prescribed.
 If you face this type of situation, hire a lawyer as quickly as possible.
 That’s the only way to truly understand what options for a defense are available and how different approaches could be best in your situation.